David Seddon MA, BA, Accred - helping couples and individuals to a better life

 BACP Accredited and registered

-I work for BUPA as a Telephone and Face to Face Counsellor
+I have worked for BUPA as a Telephone and Face to Face Counsellor

 I work nationally and internationally via Skype